GurmeetsK/GurmeetsK/README.md

 ![](https://github.com/GurmeetsK/GurmeetsK/blob/48da305776fb2ccd881b82a9cd23d7e86834dc47/github-header-image.png)
 ### DataPoints create a story like pixels create a picture. :thought_balloon:

-I am Gurmeet Kapoor, a writer :books: who's bitten the data analysis bug. :computer: :chart_with_upwards_trend:
+I am Gurmeet Kapoor, a writer :books: who's bitten the data analysis bug. :computer:

 You're going to find tons of interesting projects to see on my portfolio and if you are new to the wonderful world of data, you're going to learn with me too!